reubenstr/ElectroPup/README.md

 ElectroPup uses pure Python, however, for quadruped robot using ROS2 see my previous quadruped project [Zuko](https://github.com/reubenstr/zuko).

-# UI

-# Calcs

 # Docs

 See the docs directory for a setup guide, bill of materials (BOM), 3D printed parts info, and miscellaneous design notes.

+# UI

+The UI framework is React Native using Expo.

 # Kinematics